-Each bank's Call Report data must be submitted to the FFIEC's Central Data Repository (CDR), an Internet-based system for data collection (https://cdr.ffiec.gov/cdr/), using one of the two methods described in the banking agencies' cover letter for the March 31, 2007, report date.
+Each bank's Call Report data must be submitted to the FFIEC's Central Data Repository (CDR), an Internet-based system for data collection (https://cdr.ffiec.gov/cdr/), using one of the two methods described in the banking agencies' cover letter for the September 30, 2007, report date.
 For technical assistance with submissions to the CDR, please contact the CDR Help Desk by telephone at (888) CDR-3111, by fax at (301) 495-7864, or by e-mail at CDR.Help@ffiec.gov.

 Banks are required to maintain in their files a signed and attested hard-copy record of the Call Report data file submitted to the CDR.
-The appearance of this hard-copy record of the submitted data file need not match exactly the appearance of the enclosed sample report forms, but the hard-copy record should show at least the caption of each Call Report item and the reported amount.
+The appearance of this hard-copy record of the submitted data file need not match exactly the appearance of the sample report forms on the FFIEC's and the FDIC's Web sites, but the hard-copy record should show at least the caption of each Call Report item and the reported amount.
 A copy of the cover page printed from Call Report software or from the FFIEC's or the FDIC's Web site should be used to fulfill the signature and attestation requirement.
 The signed cover page should be attached to the hard-copy record of the Call Report data file that must be placed in the bank's files.

-Currently, Call Report preparation software products marketed by DBI Financial Systems, Inc.; Fidelity Regulatory Solutions; Financial Architects US; FRS, an S1 Corporation Business; IDOM, Inc.; Information Technology, Inc.; and Jack Henry & Associates, Inc., meet the technical specifications for producing Call Report data files that are able to be processed by the CDR.
+Currently, Call Report preparation software products marketed by DBI Financial Systems, Inc.; Fidelity Regulatory Solutions; FinArch US, Inc.; FRS; IDOM, Inc.; Information Technology, Inc.; and Jack Henry & Associates, Inc., meet the technical specifications for producing Call Report data files that are able to be processed by the CDR.
 The addresses and telephone numbers of these vendors are listed at the end of these Supplemental Instructions.

-Amending Previously Submitted Reports
+Amending Previously Submitted Report Data

-Should your bank find that it needs to revise Call Report data in its report for quarters beginning September 30, 2005, please make the appropriate changes to the data, ensure that the revised data passes the FFIEC-published validation criteria, and submit the revised data file to the CDR using one of the two methods described in the banking agencies' cover letter for the March 31, 2007, report date.
+Should your bank find that it needs to revise previously submitted Call Report data for quarters beginning September 30, 2005, please make the appropriate changes to the data, ensure that the revised data passes the FFIEC-published validation criteria, and submit the revised data file to the CDR using one of the two methods described in the banking agencies' cover letter for the September 30, 2007, report date.
 Should your bank need to amend its Call Report data for June 30, 2005, or an earlier date, please contact your Call Report analyst at the FDIC (for national banks and FDIC-supervised banks) or your Federal Reserve District Bank (for state member banks) for instructions on how to submit amendments to prior period data.
 Corrections to prior period data are no longer accepted by Electronic Data Systems Corporation (EDS), the agencies' pre-CDR electronic collection agent.